 Our diets should consist of a balanced mix of vegetables, fruit, carbohydrates, (such as potatoes, whole-grain rice, and dark breads,) protein (not necessarily meat), fat, and dairy products.
 A nutritionist can be a great help in the beginning, and there are thousands of books on nutrition and meal-planning that may be consulted.
 If we don’t know how to shop and cook, now is a good time to learn.

-The US Department of Agriculture’s Food and Nutrition page is a good place to begin.
+The US Department of Agriculture’s Choose My Plate page is a good place to begin.

 We should try to plan our schedules so that we do not skip meals—ever—and so that we can have nutritious snacks between meals.

 - We must not snack on candy, donuts, soft drinks, (incredibly high in sugar,) potato chips, or other high calorie, low nutrient foods.

 - We should carry raw vegetables, wheat crackers, a half sandwich (peanut butter and jelly on whole wheat is excellent; easy on the jelly), nuts, or even a package of cheese and crackers.